After Your Hearing

 • You can stay in Canada until the Federal Court makes a decision.

 • You may need to leave Canada.
 If CBSA tries to remove you before the judicial review, you can ask for an “administrative stay of removal.”
-Call your lawyer immediately.

 If you are allowed to have a judicial review, the judge will set a date for a hearing.
-The hearing is the chance for you or your lawyer to speak to the judge about your claim.
+The hearing is the chance for your lawyer to speak to the judge about your claim.

 Get your decision